Béla Hadik: Early life

 Hadik was born on January 31, 1905, in Budapest, Hungary.
 He was the youngest of four children born to Count János Hadik (1863–1933), who was briefly the Prime Minister of the Kingdom of Hungary in October 1918 under Charles IV and his wife, Countess Alexandra Zichy (1873–1949).
 Among his siblings was Countess Amalia Andrea Johanna Alexandra (who married Louis, Prince of Hohenlohe-Langenburg), Countess Margaret Johanna Maria Gabriella Rafaella Eva Alexandra (who married Count Viktor Wengersky, Baron of Ungerschütz) and Count Anthony Mary Martin Max (who married Edit Gschwindt de Győr).

 His paternal grandparents were Count Béla Hadik, a Rear Admiral and Privy Councillor, and Countess Ilona Barkóczy, only daughter and heir of Count János Barkóczy.
 Among his extended family was uncles Endre Hadik-Barkóczy (Speaker of the House of Magnates) and Miksa Hadik (the Austro-Hungarian Ambassador to Mexico and Sweden).
 Through his father, he was a great-great-grandson of András Hadik de Futak, famous for capturing the Prussian capital Berlin during the Seven Years' War.
 His uncle, Count Alexander Hadik, was rumored to have been engaged to Alice Claypoole Vanderbilt, the widow of Cornelius Vanderbilt II (his eventual wife's maternal grandparents), in 1908, but the marriage never happened.

 He graduated from the Agricultural University of Magyarovar.

 Career

 The 1821 Zichy–Hadik Palace in Seregélyes, Fejér.

 He was a member of the upper chamber of the Diet of Hungary, the House of Magnates, in prewar Hungary and during World War II, served as a lieutenant of Hungarian cavalry.
 He was made a Knight of the Order of the Golden Fleece of the House of Habsburg.

 After his marriage, he took over management of the family estate and palace in Seregélyes.

-In 1945, Hadik and his family left Hungary and in 1946, they moved to the United States and lived in Chester, New Hampshire, where they bought a house from her cousin Bill Vanderbilt.
+In 1945, Hadik and his family left Hungary and in 1946, they moved to the United States and lived in Chester, New Hampshire, where they bought a house from his wife's cousin Bill Vanderbilt.
 In Chester, he founded the Futaki Kennels and bred Vizsla pointers.
 Hadik ran dogs in national and regional field trials, and bred and trained several champions, including Futaki Darocz.